 The Office of Student Financial Services will help you with all things financial aid.
 Everyone who reaches out, no matter the level of need, is connected with an expert to help with scholarships, grants, loans, work-study and more.

 Veteran and Military Affiliated Financial Aid

 Veteran and military affiliated students may be eligible for benefits through both the Federal and State Departments of Veterans Affairs.
-Visit the Student Veterans Center’s Financial Aid page to learn more.
+Visit the Veteran and Military Family Center’s Financial Aid page to learn more.